propsproject/props-protocol/docs/AdminActions.md

 ## Admin Actions

-WARNING: Some information might be out of date

-All administrative actions related to Props-owned contracts are to be executed by four designated addresses: the upgradeability admin, the `PropsController` owner, the `AppTokenProxyFactory` owner and the Props guardian.
+In the Props protocol, several entities have special permissions on various aspects of the protocol.
+The following attempts to provide a description covering most of these special addresses and the impact they have over the protocol.
+Please note that the role of some of these special addresses will be played by protocol contracts (eg. `PropsProtocol` controls `RPropsToken` and `SPropsToken`).

-As the name suggests, the upgradeability admin is responsible and allowed to upgrade any upgradeable contracts in the Props protocol.
-More details on how the upgrades are done and how the upgradeability owner is able to transfer its role to other designated addresses can be found in OpenZeppelin's [docs](https://docs.openzeppelin.com/cli/2.8/contracts-architecture#upgrades).
+Besides the permissions described below, the Props protocol deployer is granted permissions to upgrade any upgradeable contracts in the Props protocol.
+More details on how the upgrades are done and how the upgradeability owner is able to transfer its role to other designated addresses can be found at OpenZeppelin's [docs](https://docs.openzeppelin.com/cli/2.8/contracts-architecture#upgrades).

-The `PropsController` owner has the ability to perform certain restricted actions on the `PropsController` contract:
+##### `AppProxyFactoryL1` controller

-- set the sProps and rProps tokens contracts
+- change the logic contract for the L1 variant of AppPoints tokens
-- set the app and user sProps staking contracts
+- change the L1 app deployment bridge contract
-- set the rewards escrow cooldown period
-- whitelist an app
-- blacklist an app
-- distribute the Props rewards to apps and users (this is a one-time action)

-The AppTokenProxyFactory owner is permissioned to take the following actions on the `AppTokenProxyFactory` contract:
+##### `AppProxyFactoryL2` controller

-- set the implementation contract for new app token contracts
+- change the logic contract for the L2 variant of AppPoints tokens
-- set the implementation contract for new app token staking contracts
+- change the logic contract for AppPoints staking

-The Props guardian has the ability to pause/unpause the `PropsController` contract in case of bugs.
-More details can be found in the `PropsController` [docs](./PropsController.md).

-Besides this, the designated owners of individual apps can perform certain administrative actions on the corresponding AppToken contracts.
-More details on this can be found in the `AppToken` [docs](./AppToken.md).
+- change the L2 app deployment bridge contract

+##### `PropsProtocol` controller

+- whitelist apps
+- blacklist apps
+- change the cooldown period for the escrowed Props rewards
+- trigger the rProps rewards distribution
+- withdraw rProps rewards

+##### `PropsProtocol` guardian

+- pause the protocol
+- unpause the protocol

+##### `SPropsToken` controller (reserved for `PropsProtocol`)

+- mint sProps tokens
+- burn sProps tokens

+##### `RPropsToken` controller (reserved for `PropsProtocol`)

+- distribute rProps rewards
+- withdraw rProps rewards
+- swap rProps for regular Props

+##### `PropsTokenL2` owner

+- add new minter
+- remove existing minter

+##### `PropsTokenL2` minters (reserved for bridges)

+- mint L2 Props tokens
+- burn L2 Props tokens

+##### `AppPoints` owner

+- add new minter on L2
+- remove existing minter on L2
+- change app info on L2
+- mint L1 AppPoints tokens
+- change the inflation rate on L1

+##### `AppPoints` minters (reserved for bridges)

+- mint L2 AppPoints tokens
+- burn L2 AppPoints tokens